 Real Madrid 8-0 Malmö FF – 8 December 2015

-Cristiano Ronaldo might be the all-time leading goalscorer in UEFA Champions League history, but he’s only scored more than three goals in one game – that came in December 2015 against Malmö FF at Santiago Bernabéu.
+Cristiano Ronaldo might be the all-time leading goalscorer in UEFA Champions League history, but he’s only scored more than three goals in one game – that came in December 2015 against Malmö FF at the Santiago Bernabéu.

 Ronaldo’s four goals in this 2015-16 group stage match came from 10 shots – a tally he’s only surpassed in six of his Champions League appearances across his career.
-His strikes helped Real Madrid equal the Champions League record margin of victory in this game, level with Liverpool 8-0 Beşiktaş in November 2007 – both successful sides were managed by Rafa Benitez.
+His strikes helped Real Madrid equal the Champions League record margin of victory in this game, level with Liverpool 8-0 Beşiktaş in November 2007 – both successful sides were managed by Rafael Benitez.

 Four Goals: Serge Gnabry